drug-design/course/docs/chapters/adme-properties.md

 #### Accumulation in Organs and Tissues

-Usually drugs are not uniformly distributed to all body tissues.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-properties/accumulation-organs-tissues-de2c2e42'><i class='fa fa-play' aria-hidden='true'></i></button>Usually drugs are not uniformly distributed to all body tissues.
 The concentration of some drugs can be either significantly higher or lower in specific tissues.
 For example  Chloroquine is found in high concentrations in the eye due to its high affinity to the retinal pigment melanin.
 Tetracyclines accumulate slowly in bones and teeth because of their affinity to calcium, whereas the highly lipophilic drug Thiopental accumulates in the adipose tissue (see diagram below).
 Accumulation is usually a reversible equilibrium process and as such the accumulating organ can function as a drug reservoir.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[affinity]: The affinity of a ligand is its ability to bind to its biological target.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer